Cluckhead/Bang/README.md

     *   Uses Python's `logging` module to report progress and errors.
 Warnings and errors are logged to `data_processing_errors.log` in the project root.
     *   Handles file not found errors gracefully.
     *   Uses `on_bad_lines='skip'` and `encoding_errors='replace'` when reading CSVs to handle malformed rows and encoding issues.
     *   Performs data type conversion for value columns using `pd.to_numeric` with `errors='coerce'`, converting unparseable values to `NaN`.
 Logs a warning if all values in a column become `NaN`.
+Replaces `NaN`/`Inf` with `None` for JSON compatibility where needed.
     *   Dynamically finds required columns ('Date', 'Code') and optionally 'Benchmark', raising errors if they cannot be uniquely identified.
+    *   **Handles both `YYYY-MM-DD` and `DD/MM/YYYY` date formats when parsing the date column.**
 *   **Functions:**
     *   `_find_column(pattern, columns, filename, col_type)`: Helper to find a single column matching a regex pattern (case-insensitive).
-    *   `load_and_process_data(filename, data_folder)`: Loads a CSV, identifies key columns dynamically, renames them, parses dates, sets a MultiIndex (Date, Code), identifies original fund column names, ensures numeric types, and logs issues encountered.
+    *   `load_and_process_data(filename, data_folder)`: Loads a CSV, identifies key columns dynamically, renames them, parses dates (handling both common formats), sets a MultiIndex (Date, Code), identifies original fund column names, ensures numeric types, handles NaN/Inf, and logs issues encountered.

 ### `metric_calculator.py`
 *   **Purpose:** Provides functions for calculating various statistical metrics from the preprocessed time-series data.
 Key functionalities include calculating historical statistics (mean, max, min), latest values, period-over-period changes, and Z-scores for changes for both benchmark and fund columns.
 It operates on a pandas DataFrame indexed by Date and Fund Code.